-Refundable Deposits Payable\\- As there is no unconditional right to defer payment for 12 months, RAD liabilities are recorded as current liabilities in accordance with AASB 101.
+Refundable Deposits Payable- As there is no unconditional right to defer payment for 12 months, RAD liabilities are recorded as current liabilities in accordance with AASB 101.
 The RAD liability is spread across a large portion of the resident population and therefore the repayment of individual balances that make up the current balance will be dependent upon the actual tenure of individual residents.
 In the liquidity risk management have disclosed the expected repayment of the RAD's based on prior year history.

-Resident Lease Obligations\ - Refer to note 20 for disclosure regarding the resident lease obligations & resident leased assets.
-These are non-interest bearing loans made by the village residents upon entering the village.
-The entire balance of RAD liabilities are recorded as current liabilities in accordance with AASB 101.
-Management expects that only a part of the liability being \$4,300,000 to be paid within 12 months based on the historical turnover of the units over the past years.
+Resident Lease Obligations - Refer to note 20 for disclosure regarding the resident lease obligations & resident leased assets.
+These are non-interest bearing funds made by the village residents upon entering the village.
 The obligation is discharged once the resident vacates the premises and the unit is sold to another incoming resident.